mbuesch/letmein/CONFIGURATION.md

 Currently this is a server-only option that only affects the network facing daemon `letmeind`.
 In future seccomp support could be added to `letmeinfwd` and the client, too.

+This option defaults to `seccomp=off`, if it is absent from the configuration.

 ## `[KEYS]`